 It's a timely reminder to spend a little time reviewing your financial records and reflect on the past year.

-Before we bid farewell to the 2023 tax year, here are a few tips to maximise your tax deductions and minimise your tax bill.
+Before we bid farewell to the 2024 tax year, here are a few tips to maximise your tax deductions and minimise your tax bill.

+This document is dated 11 March 2024 and contains information related to the tax year ended 31 March 2024.
+If your income year is different, please do not use this version and contact us to discuss your situation.
 The list is a summary only and isn't intended to be exhaustive or complete.
 I hope you'll find a couple of tips and strategies to add some extra savings to your tax bill.